umarxfhu/Content-Based-Image-Retrieval/README.md

 ### Expected directory structure for your uploaded `yourDatasetsName.zip` file when extracted:
 ```
 yourDatasetsName
-└───image1.jpg
+└───image_1.jpg
-└───image2.jpg
+└───image_2.jpg
 └───.
 └───.
-└───imageN.jpg
+└───image_N.jpg
 ```
-  - Images could also be of the following formats `.jpg`, `.jpeg`, `.png`, `.bmp`, ``
+  - Image filenames are arbitrary but should be unique (do not include any subfolders), and could be of the following formats `.jpg`, `.jpeg`, `.png`, `.bmp`.
 ### Oh no!
 The second/third etc. dataset I upload sometimes fails!?
 - The upload component used is from https://github.com/np-8/dash-uploader and sometimes it fails with larger uploads.
-- If this happens you could try to reupload which works sometimes, if not close the current window you are using the dashboard in and reopen it to start a new session (a fix is in progress).
+- If this happens you could try to reupload which works sometimes, if not close the current window you are using the dashboard in and reopen it to start a new session (a better fix is in progress).

 [Deprecated] The CBIR notebook (backend algo testing) allows you to:
 - Download a kaggle dataset (e.g. caltech256).